powerd6-old/schemas/docs/module.md

 Type: string

-A unique identifier
+A unique identifier.

 ## `name`

 Type: string

-The human readable name
+The human readable name.

 ## `description`

 Type: [markdown-string](markdown-string.md)

-A description of the module and what it provides
+A description of the module and what it provides.

 ## `author`

 Type: array([author](author.md))

-The list of authors of the module
+The list of authors of the module.

 ## `models`